cssvaibhav/login/README.md

 Helps to validate login by passing connection object,table name, username and password column name

 # Installation & Usage:
-For Simple PHP Application :
+###For Simple PHP Application :
-	1. Download the login folder and place it in your project root folder
+	1. Download the login folder and place it in your project root folder.
 	2. Include the file login.php in your project as - include_once "login/login.php";
  	3. Provide following variables to login class's constructor